-Preview something – Show what a website, membership site, lead magnet or download will look like to potential customers – on their phone.
+- Preview something – Show what a website, membership site, lead magnet or a download will look like to potential customers – on their phone.

 Start with Instagram’s own collection of tools and features available for you to use to create Instagram stories on the fly.

 Within Instagram itself, you could just use text with color background, pick up Instagram’s native video/photo shooting feature, go live on Instagram, use other features like Boomerang, Superzoom, focus, rewind, and hands-free (so that you can shoot yourself or something else without having to press down the record button).

 Sophia Bernazzani of Hubspot has a handy post that explains how to use Instagram’s built-in features (you can grab their 25 Free Instagram templates to give yourself a kickstart).